Blogs/Quality Assurance Testing

 Significance of Effective Bug Management

-Enhancing User Satisfaction: Addressing high-priority bugs is the major moment in ensuring users experience a stable and reliable software application.
+2. Enhancing User Satisfaction: Addressing high-priority bugs is a major step in ensuring users experience a stable and reliable software application.
 This leads to increased user satisfaction and loyalty

 Priority and Severity- Key Difference